courtf68/tdd-student-store-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+for Proj 3:
+I was not able to complete.
+I would've liked to connect my front and backend but I was struggling learning from home with covid.